colindjk/rust-lime/README.md

 where I'll stay for now.
 I hope to work on the XML parsing at some point, just not the focus now.

+Server: messenger.com
+Go to that address

+TcpConnection with the server.

+TcpConnection -> Handshake -> Authentication -> Session -> EndOfSession

+Handshake {
+    TcpConnection
+}